Davao transport

 The 20 additional buses are still expected to go through the normal procurement and bidding process.
 That means the plan is not the same as buses already on the road.
 The important detail is that the city has identified funding and is preparing the purchase as part of the 2026 supplemental budget.

-Dayanghirang linked the plan to population pressure, saying during Pulong-pulong sa Dabawenyo that Davao has around two million residents and needs more buses.
-That is the everyday transport problem behind the budget line: more people are moving across a spread-out city than the current public transport supply can comfortably carry.
+Dayanghirang linked the plan to population pressure.
+He said during Pulong-pulong sa Dabawenyo that Davao has around two million residents and needs more buses.
+That is the everyday transport problem behind the budget line.
+More people are moving across a spread-out city than the current public transport supply can comfortably carry.

 How this connects to the bigger Davao Bus Project